zazabap/LogosQ/README.md

 ## Overview
 This project is a quantum computing library developed in Rust, inspired by existing libraries such as QPP in C++, Yao.jl in Julia, and Pennylane in Python.
 The library aims to provide a comprehensive set of tools for quantum computing, including quantum gates, circuits, states, algorithms, and noise simulation.

+λόγος (lógos) comes from Greek means the logic.

 ## Project Structure
 The project is organized into several modules, each responsible for a specific aspect of quantum computing: